TrackPolitics logoTrackPolitics

 AI-generated

-Sarah Coombes is a Labour (Co-op) MP for West Bromwich, elected in July 2024.
-She has served on the Modernisation Committee, reflecting experience with parliamentary procedures, and sits as a backbench MP with a centre-left stance.
+Sarah Coombes is the Labour and Co-operative MP for West Bromwich, first elected in July 2024.
+She has served on the Modernisation Committee (Sept 2024–Dec 2025) and sits on the centre-left of Parliament.

 Voting Patterns